Ask the Pro's: Road Accessible Remote Fishing

 Just let me know if I can answer any further questions, I am happy to help and get you on the right track.Mike Brown - Owner of Mossy's Fly Shop in Anchorage, Alaska

 Without knowing more about your trip constraints, there are numerous drainages along the Parks Highway from Wasilla to Fairbanks that are road accessible.
 Some of the more noteworthy drainages include the Little Susitna (the "Little Su" to locals), Willow Creek, and Montana Creek.
-On the Kenai Peninsula, consider the Kasilof and Anchor rivers.
+On the Kenai Peninsula, consider the Kasilof River and Anchor River.
 Keep in mind, any drainage that is road accessible can receive considerable pressure during prime times.

 Kodiak Island has several good road accessible options between the town of Kodiak and Pasagshak Bay that generally don't see the pressure or crowds of the Parks Highway or Kenai Peninsula drainages.
 And you can take your car or RV over on the Alaska Marine Highway ferry system.Rus Schwausch - Head Guide & Owner at Epic Angling & Adventure